Interface Guide¶

 |---|---|

-| Segment Start Multiplier | Size of the first element adjacent to a crack, as percentage of crack tip element size (0–100%) |
+| Adjacent Start Element Size Multiplier | Size of the first boundary element adjacent to a crack, as a percentage of the crack tip element size (0–100%) |

-| Segment End Multiplier | Size of the last element in a segment, as percentage of start element size — creates a graded mesh (0–100%) |
+| Adjacent End Element Size Multiplier | Size of the last element in a segment, as a percentage of the start element size — creates a graded mesh (0–100%) |

 Style Parameters¶